 - ONE key ‘expert’.
 What happens if the ‘expert’ leaves the business, suffers ill health or is poached by a competitor?

 - ONE key employee.
 Some businesses rely on one key person (or owner) to do everything.
 All the knowledge is “in their head” and that is a major risk.

 - ONE product or service can become a problem.
 If that product or service goes out of favour (e.g. video hire, photographic processing etc.) or people buy cheaper over the internet or from overseas suppliers, then you are in trouble.

-- ONE computer system / database with all the business records on, can be very high risk.
-(Yes, I’m sure you do backups – but when was the last time you tested your ‘disaster recovery process?
-How long before you would be back up and running?)
+- ONE computer system/database with all the business records on can be very high risk.
+Yes, I’m sure you do backups – but do you take them off-site and when was the last time you tested your ‘disaster recovery process?
+How long before you would be back up and running?